vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 50 LOKAMANYA TILAK

-with the National Congress excited Mr. Tilak's liveliest opposition ; and for a few years he was engaged in rele- gating the movement to its normal plane and not allow- ing it to usurp the chief attention of the country.
+with the National Congress excited Mr. Tilak's liveliest opposition ; and for a few years he was engaged in rele###gating the movement to its normal plane and not allow###ing it to usurp the chief attention of the country.

 Ever since 1S34, the ' irrepressible and audacious *
 Mr. Malbari had been trying to raise the age of marriage of Hindu girls.
-The field of his activity covered not only the length and breadth of India but the United Kingdom of Great Britain also, whence he brought con- siderable pressure to bear on the then Viceroy and his Council to consider his proposals some of which were as follows : —
+The field of his activity covered not only the length and breadth of India but the United Kingdom of Great Britain also, whence he brought con###siderable pressure to bear on the then Viceroy and his Council to consider his proposals some of which were as follows : —